 This is where things got a little bit interesting.

 The results showed me a full price breakdown with all of the different applicable discounts.
 But I wanted to cross check this with the prices listed on the website of the actual dealership.
-This is very easy to do because they give you identifying information like the VIN number and the stock ID number so that you can easily locate the exact vehicle at a dealership’s website.
+This is very easy to do because they give you identifying information like the VIN and the stock ID number so that you can easily locate the exact vehicle at a dealership’s website.

 Well, whenever I located a couple of the Jeep Grand Cherokees on the dealership website, I found that the prices were cheaper on the dealership website.
 For example, here is one that is about $500 cheaper.